-The Student Success Webpage team welcomes first year students to be part of the Freshman Success Leadership Team.
-This is an excellent opportunity to be part of a team that will be responsible for helping to promote Student Success at HPU through promoting on campus events, researching and writing articles about freshman student’s experiences/ unique talents and even hearing from guest speakers around the University.
-We will also have spotlights and reviews of student clubs on campus, a Panther Parents Corner, FAQ’s, and Scholarship/ Financial Planning information.
+The Freshman Success Department welcomes first year students to be part of the Freshman Success Leadership Team.
+This is an excellent opportunity to be part of a team that will be responsible for helping to promote Student Success at HPU.
 Students will also have an opportunity to assist other departments on campus with special Student Success Leadership projects such as Library Services, Athletics, Academic Services and Community Outreach.

 Within this leadership opportunity, we will also team up with Dr. Joanne Altman and The Research Rookies Program.
 The HPU Research Rookies program works to incorporate students into the university’s culture of research and creative work early in their undergrad careers.
 The program is designed to create a community of undergraduate scholars and help build research-related skills to prepare students for faculty collaborative scholarship that makes an original contribution to one’s field.

-We will divide up our students in teams, where students will work with others on a specific part of the webpage.
-Some of the groups we have are: programming, marketing/communications, and community outreach.
-We have chosen these students based on their midterm grades, character and Freshman Coach’s personal recommendations.
-This is a non-paid leadership opportunity, but students will be able to develop skills in team building, integrity, courage, commitment, creativity flexibility and other necessary skills needed for future professional opportunities.
-The Freshman Success Webpage team will also participate in community service opportunities giving back to our local community through volunteer work and service learning.
+We will divide up our students in teams, where students will work with others in a specific department at HPU.
+We have chosen these students based on their interest in leadership, character and Freshman Coach’s personal recommendations.
+This is a non-paid leadership opportunity, but students will be able to develop skills in team building, integrity, communications, commitment and other necessary skills needed for future professional opportunities.
+The Freshman Success Leadership Program will also participate in community service opportunities giving back to our local community through volunteer work and service learning.

-The time commitment is only 1-3 hours a week, but not including monthly meeting times.
-The Student Success Leadership Training will be from mid-November to end of May 2014.
+The time commitment is only 6-8 hours a week.
+The Student Success Leadership Training will be from September to the end of the school year in May 2015.
 All information will be reviewed/approved by HPU personnel prior to being placed on website.

 First-Year Honor Society